Monthly Tech-Tip from Tony Hansen SignUp

 Every solid has a coefficient of thermal expansion (COE), that is, an amount by which it expands and contracts on heating and cooling.
 If the thermal expansion of a glaze is too much more than the body it is affixed to, then it is basically "stretched on" and to relieve the tension it develops a crack pattern called crazing.
 However, the opposite can be the case - when COE is too much lower the glaze is under compression.

-The compression occurs while the piece is cooling in the kiln.
-When the glaze solidifies it acquires the characteristics of a solid.
-This might happen at 1500F, for example.
+The compression builds as pieces cool in the kiln.
+When the glaze solidifies it acquires the characteristics of a solid - this might happen at 1500F, for example.
 As the piece continues to cool body and glaze are contracting.
-If the body is contracting more than the glaze then the glaze becomes more and more compressed by the body.
-Some compression is actually desirable and strengthens the piece (like prestressed concrete).
-However, too much compression puts the piece under internal stresses seeking an opportunity for relief.
+The contraction is measured in thousandths of an inch but it is significant because body and glaze are now rigid and inseparable.
+If the body is contracting more than the glaze then the glaze comes under more and more compression.
+Some compression is desirable and strengthens ware (like prestressed concrete).
+However, too much compression puts the piece under internal stresses seeking an opportunity for relief - whether or not the body is vitreous.
 In severe cases, a piece will not survive cooling in the kiln without fracturing.
-When individual shards of such pieces are dropped onto a cement floor, for example, they can explode into dozens of tiny pieces.
+When individual shards of such pieces are dropped onto a cement floor, for example, they explode into dozens of tiny pieces.
 Ware loss is most likely where the inside glaze on a vessel is under compression and the outside is not (or worse, is covered with a high-thermal-expansion-glaze that is under tension).
 If the inside glaze is thick enough it can literally force the piece apart.
 In less severe mismatches, glazes will flake off areas where they wrap around contours (e.g. the lips of mugs), this is known as shivering (this can be serious if it occurs while a piece is being used and someone ingests a flake having razor-sharp edges).
+In even less severe cases, the ware is simply less strong or more brittle than it otherwise would be.

-The thermal expansion of glazes is a product of their chemistry.
 Although glaze fit can happen by accident it is better by design.
-In industry, technicians often take a nontechnical approach to matching glaze fit with the body, simply adjusting recipes by trading a percentage of lower expansion frit for one having a higher one (however this often introduces unintended side-effects).
-For a potter, a best-case scenario is where two base glazes are available (having the desired surface characteristics), one of higher-than-needed COE and one of lower-than-needed.
-These can be blended to achieve the desired fit for the body being used.
-When opacifiers and stain additions affect COE the blend can be adjusted to compensate.
-Potters are the most flexible to delve into the chemistry, the prime origin of the fired properties of glazes.
+The thermal expansion of glazes is a product of their chemistry and that is the ideal level on which to approach the problem.
+At a minimum looking at the oxide chemistry can give direction on how to adjust recipes for better fit.
+That being said, in industry it is common for technicians to take a material-level approach to achieving glaze fit, simply trading a percentage of lower expansion frit for one having a higher expansion.
+However, this approach often introduces unintended side-effects (because frits having complex chemistries are being treated as just expansion-adjusters).
+For potter there is also a viable non-chemistry approach: Where two base glazes are known to work, one of higher-than-needed COE and one of lower-than-needed.
+These can be blended to achieve the desired fit.
+When opacifiers and stain additions affect COE the blend can also be adjusted to compensate.
+But potters are also the most flexible to delve into the chemistry, the prime origin of the fired properties of glazes.
 Using an account at Insight-live.com one can see the calculated thermal expansion glaze recipes.
 Placing recipes side-by-side (e.g. an original and an adjustment) one can observe changes in the expansion as ingredients are adjusted.

 Related Information